rebecca-earnest/ncov/README.md

-Notes:< /br>
+Notes:<br />
-¹ FASTA file containing all genomes sequenced by the lab, including newly sequenced genomes< /br>
+¹ FASTA file containing all genomes sequenced by the lab, including newly sequenced genomes<br />
-² This Excel spreadsheet must have the following columns, named as shown below:< /br>
+² This Excel spreadsheet must have the following columns, named as shown below:<br />

 - Sample-ID *→ lab samples unique identifier, as described below*
 - Collection-date